SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     trajectories that you probably not want to use anyway since you just debug your code.

-If you use the standard ``HDF5StorageService`` you can pass the following additional keyword arguments to the environment.
+If you use the standard :class:`~pypet.storageservice.HDF5StorageService` you can pass the following additional keyword arguments to the environment.
 These are handed over to the service:

 * ``filename``

     The name of the hdf5 file.
-If none is specified the default `./hdf5/the_name_of_your_trajectory.hdf5` is chosen.
+If none is specified, the default `./hdf5/the_name_of_your_trajectory.hdf5` is chosen.
 If ``filename`` contains only a path like ``filename='./myfolder/'``, it is changed to
     ``filename='./myfolder/the_name_of_your_trajectory.hdf5'``.